Intevation/intelmq-certbund-contact/README.md

 but selected on the user level.
 The "simple" tags are designed to best be used to denote a group of properties for sending behaviour that can be combined.
 It is recommended to keep the numer of tags low.
-The tags have be tuned after gaining experience in production use and they will be easy to use if good tags are chosen over time.
+The tags have to be tuned after gaining experience in production use and they will be easy to use if good tags are chosen over time.

 The `inhibition`-annotations expose a generic way to prevent